Corporate Wellness Events

 Common topics covered in therapy:

-I offer a free 45 minute in person or telephone/virtual consultation.
+I offer a one time complimentary 45 minute in person or telephone/Zoom consultation.

 **In-home visits are priced based on location and travel time.

 Services may be covered in full or in part by your health insurance or employee benefit plan.
 Additionally, if you have a Flexible Spending Account (FLEX, HSA, FSA, etc) through your employer you can use those pre-tax dollars to pay for therapy services.
 Please check your coverage carefully by asking the following questions:

 Do I have out-of-network mental health insurance benefits?

 What is my deductible and has it been met?

 How many sessions per year does my health insurance cover?